zerodel/sailfish-cir/docs/_build/html/_sources/main.txt

 Introduction
 ------------

-Saifish-cir is a software tool for estimating the relative abundance of Circular RNA transcript from high-throughput RNA-seq data.
+Sailfish-cir is a software tool for estimating the relative abundance of Circular RNA transcript from high-throughput RNA-seq data.

 It accepts `CIRI <https://sourceforge.net/projects/ciri/>`__ output to